py32-rs/py32-hal/README.md

 > it may not be fully stable for production environments.
 > We welcome user feedback and encourage reporting any issues you encounter to help improve the hal crate.

-This HAL crates is the [Embassy](https://github.com/embassy-rs/embassy) framework driver for Puya microcontrollers.
+A Rust HAL and [Embassy](https://embassy.dev/) driver implementation for Puya py32 MCUs.

 This HAL crates uses the metapac approach to support multiple chips in the same crate.
 The metapac is maintained in the [py32-rs/py32-data](https://github.com/py32-rs/py32-data) repository, published as a crate `py32-metapac`.

 Keypoints: